 So while watching Netflix is something that you can be passionate about and be totally proficient at, as long as there is no profit to be made out of it, it is just a hobby.
 Unless you can produce something with market viability or value and profit from your hobby, you might not be able to go too far with it.

-Practically speaking, its better to be bored and do something that you are good at, while making some bucks, so that you can fund your passion projects.
+Practically speaking, it’s better to be bored and do something that you are good at while making some bucks, so that you can fund your passion projects.
 In other words, so that you can pay for your Netflix subscription.

-I am often told that my blog should be about a niche topic, that my Instagram and YouTube is all over the place and should focus on a specific subject.
+I am often told that my blog should be about a niche topic, that my Instagram and YouTube are all over the place and should focus on a specific subject.
 But that is by design.
 It is intentional.
 I do not really care about profit from these avenues.
 It is a hobby that I can afford.